 Planning for Peace of Mind

-Cumberland Legacy Law* provides the highest quality estate planning for clients in Alaska, Arizona, California, Colorado, Oregon and Tennessee.
+Cumberland Legacy Law* provides the highest quality estate planning for clients in Eastern Tennessee.
 We are located in Crossville, Tennessee, which is near Fairfield Glade, Sparta and Cookeville, east of Nashville and west of Knoxville.
 Whether you need a sophisticated strategy for minimizing or avoiding estate taxes and providing maximum possible asset protection, or just a simple will or trust to ensure your assets are distributed in accordance with your wishes, or anything in between, we are here to help you and your loved ones.

 We present seminars on a variety of estate planning and elder law topics; call us if you want to be on our seminar mailing list, or subscribe to our newsletter by completing the simple form at the bottom of this page.

 Nina Whitehurst, the owner of Cumberland Legacy Law, is a member of Wealth Counsel.
 She is continually upgrading and updating her knowledge of estate planning law through seminars and being an active member of several estate planning attorney email list serves.
 Her husband, Brian Whitehurst, is the firm's marketing coordinator.
 Nina Lamothe is the firm's documentation paralegal.

 *Cumberland Legacy Law is not a public legal aid society.

 Planning for Singles

 It's crucial that singles focus on their protection and lay the groundwork for their own financial and medical decisions when they aren't able to do so.

 Getting your estate in order becomes more important after you get married to ensure your spouse and/or children are provided for if something were to happen to you.

 Part of being a responsible parent is preparing for the unthinkable.
 If you have minor children, selecting a guardian and creating a financial plan for your children should be a priority.